This tournament is open to players of any age residing within EMEA.

 The player that has won 2 out of the 3 stages wins the round.

-If time runs out, the winner is determined by remaining ringouts, and then by ending damage number.
+If time runs out, the winner is determined by remaining stock, and then by ending damage percentage.

-If both ringout and damage are identical, or a game ends with both players being KO'd simultaneously, then a tiebreaker is played.
+If both stock and percentage are identical, or a game ends with both players being KO'd simultaneously, then a tiebreaker is played.

-A tiebreaker is a 1 ringout, 3-minute match with the same characters and the same stage.
+A tiebreaker is a 1 stock, 3-minute match with the same characters and the same stage.

 In the event of server issues arising, tournaments may be postponed or cancelled depending on the severity of the issue.